fablabbcn/smartcitizen-data/README.md

 ## Compatibility

-`Python 3.7` compatible.
+Works with `Python 3.7`.
 It can be used with [JupyterLab](https://github.com/jupyterlab/jupyterlab) for data analysis, but it is not mandatory.
 The notebooks in the `notebooks` folder are meant as examples and interfaces to the `python` code in the `src` folder.

 ## Installation